ovito.pipeline

 None

-The frame number to use as reference configuration.
+The zero-based animation frame to use as reference configuration.
 Ignored if

 use_frame_offset